 Day 6 — Punakha/Phobjika

-Travel to the beautiful alpine valley of Phobjika (10,000 feet), the largest wintering site for the endangered black-necked crane.
-Along the way, stop to photograph the changing landscape as it transitions from semi-tropical to pine forest, and then to an alpine environment where rhododendron, dwarf bamboo, and Grey Langur monkeys can be found.
-Dewachen Lodge (B,L,D)
+Travel to the alpine valley of Phobjika (10,000 feet), considered one of the most beautiful valleys in Bhutan.
+Along the way, the environment changes from semi tropical to pine forest, and then to an alpine environment—home to several species of rhododendron, dwarf bamboo, and Grey Langur monkeys Dewachen Lodge (B,L,D)

 Day 7 — Phobjika

 Against a backdrop of forest-clad mountains, the Gangtey Gonpa temple complex rises dramatically from a cluster of hilltop cottages.
-One of the oldest Nyingma monasteries in Bhutan, the Gangtey Gonpa has recently been renovated, and the fine workmanship of Bhutan’s best woodcarvers, sculptors, and painters here makes for fantastic photography.
-Then set off on a half-day hike, stopping to visit with a village family and meet students at a local school along the way.
+One of the oldest Nyingma monasteries in Bhutan, the Gangtey Gonpa has recently been renovated, allowing us to examine the fine workmanship of Bhutan’s best woodcarvers, sculptors, and painters during our visit.
+Then set off on a half-day hike, stopping to meet a family at a local farmhouse along the way.
 Dewachen Lodge (B,L,D)

 Day 8 — Phobjika/Thimphu

-Travel to Thimphu (7,900 feet), the capital of Bhutan.
-Cross the Dochu La pass (10,000 feet) en route and photograph a 200-mile panorama of Himalayan peaks (weather permitting).
-Upon arrival in Thimphu, visit the National Textile Museum and browse its exhibitions.
+Travel to Thimphu (7,900 feet), the capital of Bhutan and home to the royal family.
+Visit the National Textile Museum and browse its exhibitions.
 Bhutan’s weavings and brocades are considered spiritual expressions and are admired for their diversity and sophistication.
+Tonight, get a behind-the-scenes perspective on contemporary Bhutan during a lively Bhutanese banquet with members of the government, local dignitaries, and respected professionals.
 Taj Tashi Hotel (B,L,D)

 Day 9 — Thimphu/Paro

-Spend the morning exploring the country’s more modern side in Thimphu.
-Visit the Traditional School of Painting and the Arts to capture close-ups of students practicing the ancient arts of Bhutanese thangka painting, mask making, and wood carving.
-After returning to Paro, get a behind-the-scenes perspective on contemporary Bhutan during a lively Bhutanese banquet with members of the government, local dignitaries, and respected professionals.
+After a morning exploring the country’s more modern side in Thimphu, visit the Traditional School of Painting and the Arts to watch students practicing the ancient arts of Bhutanese thangka painting, mask making, and wood carving.
+Late this afternoon, return to Paro for the night.
 Zhiwa Ling Hotel (B,L,D)

 Day 10 — Paro

-Our journey in the kingdom culminates with a photo hike to the most famous pilgrimage site in Bhutan: Taktsang Lhakhang, or the Tiger’s Nest Temple (9,300 feet).
+Our journey in the kingdom culminates with a hike to the most famous pilgrimage site in Bhutan: Taktsang Lhakhang, or the Tiger’s Nest Temple (9,300 feet).
 Visible from afar, this stunning monastery clings to a vertical granite cliff 2,000 feet above the valley floor.
-This evening, celebrate your Bhutanese adventure at a festive farewell dinner.
+This evening, celebrate your Bhutanese adventure at a festive farewell dinner and enjoy a private masked dance performance by some of the country’s finest dancers.
 Zhiwa Ling Hotel (B,L,D)

 Days 11 & 12 — Paro/Bangkok, Thailand/U.S.

 Fly to Bangkok and check into our hotel.
-The following morning, transfer to the airport for your return flight, arriving home the same day.
+The following morning, transfer to the airport for your return flight via Bangkok, arriving home the same day.
 Novotel Suvarnabhumi Hotel (B, L; B)